Ford Mustang (fifth generation): Boss 302 Laguna Seca edition

 The Boss 302 Laguna Seca edition is a further upgraded version of the Boss 302.
 Additions include Recaro sport seats, a Torsen limited-slip rear differential (both optional on the standard Boss 302), revised suspension tuning with unique spring and damper rates, and a larger rear stabilizer.
 The Laguna Seca model loses its rear seats, which are replaced by a cross-car X-brace to increase structural rigidity approximately 10%.
-It rides on 19×9 inch front and 19×10 inch rear light-weight alloy wheels with R-compound ultra high-performance tires.
+It rides on 19×9-inch front and 19×10-inch rear lightweight alloy wheels with R-compound ultra high-performance tires.
 Ford Racing front brake ducts help cool the brakes.

 The 2012 Laguna Seca Boss 302 comes in two colors – Black or Ingot Silver – with a red roof and red accents.
 For 2013, color choices include both School Bus Yellow and Black, both with reflective matte silver stripes.
 A more aggressive front splitter and a larger rear spoiler increase downforce for high speed track use.
 Only 750 Laguna Seca versions will be built each year for the two-year run (for a total of 1500).

 The limited-edition Laguna Seca is designed to bridge the gap between the Boss 302 and the Boss 302R.